What is the APS MCC?

 Highlights of the APS MCC course

-- 2 hours additional simulator training to fully adapt to the new environment.
+- 2 hours of additional simulator training to fully adapt to the new environment.

 - Extensive A320 theory training before the simulator session.